mrjoy1103/mrjoy1103/README.md

 - 👋 Hi, I’m Poojan Gadhiya
-- 👀 I’m interested in Competitive Coding and Cyber Security Analyst
+- 👀 Interested in new challenges and innovations
 - 🌱 I’m currently learning Data Structures and Database Management
+- Just Dive in, Life is an ocean of opportunities